-RomReal has chosen not to comply with the directive 7 for appointing a Nomination Committee due to the fact that most of the Board members have waived their rights to a Director's fee.
-Furthermore, due to the current size and activity of the Company, the Company considers that the cost of running a separate nomination committee should be avoided.
+RomReal has chosen not to comply with the directive 7 for appointing a Nomination Committee.
+This is due to the current size, resources and activity of the Company, the Company considers that the cost of running a separate nomination committee should be avoided.